AnggaR96s/Reforestation/README.md

-## Yesterday a clown held a door open for me.
-I thought it was a nice jester.
+## I've got a joke about vegetables for you... but it's a bit corny.